Skip to content

 Persia Is Named — Not Implied

-And scripture talks about Persia a lot.
+And scripture pins that place a lot.

-Ezekiel 38: The Chapter That Names Iran
+Ezekiel 38: The Chapter That Names the Land

 "And the word of the LORD came unto me, saying, Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him."
 (Ezekiel 38:1-2)